John-Kingham/birds-beasts-fishes/README.md

 - Game title
 - Main menu
 - Instructions
-- Game “screen” (which consists of multiple sub-elements)
+- Game Screen/Loop (which consists of multiple sub-elements)
 - exit message

 The original design for the flow of control through these elements is shown in the flow chart below.